Amandaily-xx/AirAid-Drone-Platform/README.md

 # AeroGuide: Independence Redefined 🛰️👨‍🦯

 **AeroGuide** is a software-first drone service platform designed to act as a "Flying Service Dog" for the visually impaired.
-Developed for the **Drone-Based Startup Challenge (March 2026)**, our platform bridges the gap between traditional navigation tools and the dynamic challenges of urban environments like the McGill University campus in Montreal.
+Developed for the **NcGill AeroHacks _Drone-Based Startup Challenge (March 2026)**, our platform bridges the gap between traditional navigation tools and the dynamic challenges of urban environments like the McGill University campus in Montreal.

 ---